MilosPopov007/Credit_Risk_Analysis/README.md

 ### [Use of Ensemble Classifiers to Predict Credit Risk](https://github.com/MilosPopov007/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)

 Using the Imblearn.ensemble library, we will train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.
-We will repeat the steps created in previous models, but this time I will be using using BalancedRandomForestClassifier and EasyEnsembleClassifier.
+We will repeat the steps created in previous models, but this time I will be using BalancedRandomForestClassifier and EasyEnsembleClassifier.

 #### Balanced Random Forest Classifier